ergoplatform/ergodocs/docs/uses/degfi.md

 # DegFi: Pure Degenerate Finance on the Blockchain

+> It's important to reiterate the significance of [knowing your assumptions](kya.md) when participating in experimental decentralized finance.
+There are no guarantees, and the reliability of a protocol is best measured over time.
+Always manage your risks and trade wisely.

 DegFi, short for "Degenerate Finance," is a subcategory within the broader DeFi (Decentralized Finance) ecosystem that focuses on high-risk, high-reward financial strategies and instruments.
 Often operating on the fringes of traditional finance, DegFi amplifies the potential gains and losses through complex mechanisms and game-theoretic interactions.
 As a reaction against the cautious, regulated approach of conventional finance, DegFi represents an experiment in extreme financial engineering, carried out entirely on decentralized platforms.

 ## What Sets DegFi Apart?